Matthew Linford: Service in academia

-Lindford served as an assistant professor and then as associate professor at Brigham Young University.
+Linford served as an assistant professor and then as associate professor at Brigham Young University.
 During this tenure he has published 23 peer-reviewed papers, 2 conference proceedings, 1 book chapter, 7 peer-reviewed contributions to spectral data bases, and 11 patents.
 His work was highlighted on the cover of Synthetic Metals, in the Journal of the American Chemical Society, in Accounts of Chemical Research, in Chemical and Engineering News, in LCGC and in Langmuir.
 His work on polymer growth on silicon appeared on the cover of Macromolecular Rapid Communications in 2008.

-Lindford received the BYU Technology Transfer Award on August 25, 2009 at the annual BYU university conference.
+Linford received the BYU Technology Transfer Award on August 25, 2009, at the annual BYU university conference.
 He was invited and was the first speaker at the Nagasaki Syposium on Nano-Dynamics 2009, Nagasaki University in Japan.
 He was named to the editorial board of the journal Nanoscience and Nanotechnology Letters (NNL) in 2008.
 He was a Co-PI on a $1,000,000 grant from NSF in 2007.

 Honors and awards

 Linford was named a Fellow of the American Vacuum Society in 2014.
 Linford is also an accomplished and high ranking tennis player for the state of Utah, and frequently takes time out of his research to travel and participate in national tennis tournaments.
-His 2018 Estimated Dynamic is 3.5559, his current NTRP 3.5 S, and estimated rating as of 2018 is 4.0.
+His 2018 Estimated Dynamic is 3.5559, his current NTRP 3.5 S, and estimated rating of 4.0 as of 2018.